canonical/charmed-magma-orchestrator/orchestrator-bundle/documentation/how-to-guides/deploy_on_aws_charmed_kubernetes.md

 The deployment is completed when all services are in the `Active-Idle` state.

-## 4. Import the HTTPS Certificate
+## 4. Import the admin operator HTTPS certificate

 Retrieve the self-signed certificate: